 QBP — Clay Mankin Award for outstanding leadership

 February 2013 — Landry's Bicycles received QBP's Clay Mankin Award for "outstanding leadership in the cycling industry."
-QBP is one the bicycle industry's leading suppliers, and Tom Henry (Landry's general manager) received the award during the National Bike Summit in Washington, D.C.
+QBP is one the bicycle industry's leading suppliers, and Tom Henry (Landry's co-owner) received the award during the National Bike Summit in Washington, D.C.
 We are honored to receive QBP's Clay Mankin Award.

 October 2011 — Landry's Bicycles received the first-ever Dick Broholm Award from Seeing Things Whole — for "integrating spiritual imagination and organizational practice for a better world."
 The award was presented at STW's national conference in Otsego, Minnesota.

 Outstanding Corporate Partner Award — Cystic Fibrosis Foundation